-Heavy periods/bleeding (Menorrhagia).
+Heavy periods (Menorrhagia).
 Mr Alan Gillespie answers the FAQs…

 Mr Alan Gillespie, Consultant Gynaecologist